 Children are encouraged to visit our Observatory.
 Note that we do ask that a parent or guardian be present at all times with them.

 NJAA is a non-profit volunteer run organization so donations are always appreciated.

 New Jersey Astronomical Association

-However, groups of 10 or more must make a reservation request via the "Contact Us" page at least one week in advance visiting the NJAA observatory.
+Special note: groups of 10 or more must make a reservation request via the "Contact Us" page at least one week in advance of visiting the observatory.

 Take A 360 Virtual Tour of Our Night Sky

 Left click and move your mouse to PAN the tour screen.